rafaellaranjeiras/ac-controller/README.md

 # LG A/C Controller

-This is a personal project that uses the Nodemcu esp8266 platform to enable the control of an LG air conditioning unit through the web, using a smartphone.
+This is a personal project that uses the Nodemcu esp8266 platform to enable the control of two LG air conditioning units through the web, using a smartphone.